PacificBiosciences/barcoding/docs/index.md

 ***

 _lima_ is the standard tool to identify barcode and primer sequences in PacBio single-molecule sequencing data.
-It powers the Demultiplex Barcodes, Iso-Seq, and Mark PCR Duplicates GUI-based analysis applications.
+It powers the _Demultiplex Barcodes_ GUI-based analysis applications.

 ## Availability
 Latest version can be installed via bioconda package `lima`.